Catholic Church in China: Qing dynasty (1644–1912)

+Following the British Empire's defeat of China in the First Opium War (1839–1841), China was required to permit foreign missionaries.
+The unequal treaties gave European powers jurisdiction over missions and some authority over Chinese Christians.
+France sought to frame itself as the protector of Catholics in China, which in turn led to a sustained diplomatic dispute with the Holy See about who had authority over Chinese Catholics.

+It was at this period of the Qing dynasty when one of history's bloodiest civil wars took place; led by the Christianized leader Hong Xiuquan of the Taiping Rebellion, that claimed upwards of 20-milion lives.

 During the Boxer Rebellion (1899–1901), Catholic missionaries and their families were murdered by Boxer rebels.

 The Qing dynasty imperial government permitted French Catholic Christian missionaries to enter and proselytize in Tibetan lands, which weakened the control of the Tibetan Buddhist Lamas, who refused to give allegiance to the Chinese.
 The Tibetan Lamas were alarmed and jealous of Catholic missionaries converting natives to Catholicism.
 During the 1905 Tibetan Rebellion the Tibetan Buddhist Gelug Yellow Hat sect led a Tibetan revolt.
 The Lamas massacred Christian missionaries and native converts to Christianity and besieged Bat'ang, burning down the mission chapel and killing two foreign missionaries, Père Mussot and Père Soulié.
 The Chinese Amban's Yamen was surrounded and Chinese General Wu Yi-chung was shot dead in the Yamen by Lama forces.
 The Chinese Amban Feng and Commandant in Chief Li Chia-jui managed to escape by scattering rupees behind them, which the Tibetans proceeded to pick up.
 The Ambans reached Commandant Lo's place, but the 100 Tibetan troops serving under the Amban, armed with modern weaponry, mutinied when news of the revolt reached them.
 The Tibetan Lamas and their Tibetan followers besieged the Chinese Commandant Lo's palace along with local Christian converts.
 In the palace they killed all Christian converts, both Chinese and Tibetan.